ADAM FRAZIER, SECOND BASEMAN

 Frazier opened the season with the Pirates in a utility role, but struggled at the plate.
 By early June he was batting 239/323/355 and they sent him to AAA.
 He struggled even more there, but they called him back up in late July.
 At that point, apparently due to a suggestion from his father, he got hot at the plate.
 He put up an OPS over 1.000 in July and August, and batted 306/357/533 overall the rest of the way.
 The improvement included surprising power, as Frazier developed a knack for turning on the ball.
 He had only 70 plate appearances against LHPs and managed just a .586 OPS.
 His defense at second base also seemed to improve markedly.
 UZR agreed, at least, although the sample sizes are far too small to be useful.
 On the season, Frazier started 47 games at second and 19 in the outfield, divided among the three spots.
 Even with Josh Harrison hobbling on a bad hamstring, though, Clint Hurdle wasn’t willing to put Frazier in the lineup every day.
 In September, Frazier became more or less the starter at second, although he continued to see time in the outfield, partly due to injuries, and Harrison continued to start one game at second in each series.

 Frazier spent the season as the Pirates’ second baseman.
 At the plate, he had something of a repeat of 2018, struggling early in the season (he had an OPS below .700 in both April and May) before putting up strong months in July (.922) and September (.889).
 He again had a platoon split, with a .787 OPS against RHPs and .666 against LHPs.
 He started the season as the leadoff hitter, but spent a lot of time low in the lineup in the second half, partly due to Kevin Newman’s strong season.
 For some reason, a lot of fans consider Frazier a liability and, in particular, a terrible defensive player.
 By both UZR and DRS, though, Frazier was an above-average defender.
+In fact, by the newer metric of Outs Above Average he was one of the top fielders at his position in baseball.
+He also was one of three nominees for the NL Gold Glove.
 He certainly wasn’t at fault for the Pirates’ NL-leading team error total, as he committed only five.
 Overall, in fWAR he rated 11th among second basemen in MLB and 6th in the NL.

 It’s possible the Pirates at some point could consider using Cole Tucker at short and Newman at second, but for the time being Frazier has clearly earned the second base job.
 He’ll be eligible for arbitration for the first time.